Keith Michell: Career

-On stage, in film and on television, he appeared several times as King Henry VIII, perhaps most memorably in the series The Six Wives of Henry VIII in 1970 and the similar film Henry VIII and his Six Wives (1972).
+On stage, in film and on television, he appeared several times as King Henry VIII, perhaps most memorably in the BBC series The Six Wives of Henry VIII in 1970 and the similar film Henry VIII and His Six Wives (1972).
 For this he won an Emmy.
 The actual Emmy was given to Julie Andrews, who presented him with it when he appeared on her show, for the 2nd time.
 He reprised the role in a 1996 television series adaptation of The Prince and the Pauper.

+In the late 1950s Michell was under contract to the Rank Organisation who gave him roles in films such as True as a Turtle, The Gentleman and the Gypsy and Dangerous Exile.

-Other films included Dangerous Exile (1957), The Hellfire Club (1961), Seven Seas to Calais (1962) and The Executioner (1970).
+Other films included The Hellfire Club (1961), Seven Seas to Calais (1962) and The Executioner (1970).
 He appeared in a series of Gilbert and Sullivan TV adaptations by Brent Walker.
 On American television from 1988 to 1993, Michell made appearances on the mystery series Murder, She Wrote, playing Dennis Stanton, a former jewel thief turned insurance claims investigator.

 He was the artistic director of the Chichester Festival Theatre from 1974 to 1977, appearing in many of their productions, including as the Director in Tonight We Improvise, as the title character in Oedipus Tyrannus, and in A Month in the Country and The Confederacy by Vanbrugh.

 As well as acting, Michell wrote the musical Pete McGynty and the Dreamtime, an Australian rendering of Henrik Ibsen's Peer Gynt, the performance of which used Michell's own paintings as backdrops.
-He enjoyed a recording career as a soloist, with one of his singles, I'll Give You the Earth, which he co-wrote, reaching No. 30 in the UK charts in 1971, boosted by his high-profile on television at the time.
+He enjoyed a recording career as a soloist, with one of his singles, I'll Give You the Earth, which he co-wrote, reaching No. 30 in the UK charts in 1971, boosted by his high profile on television at the time.
 He also illustrated a limited edition run of William Shakespeare's sonnets, for which he did the calligraphy; and wrote and illustrated a number of macrobiotic cookbooks.
 Michell himself was a proponent of the macrobiotic diet and philosophy.
 Michell illustrated Captain Beaky, a collection of Jeremy Lloyd's poems.
 The Captain Beaky character enjoyed success in the UK in the early 1980s, among both children and adults.
 The song "Captain Beaky", sung by Michell, peaked at No. 5 and No. 36 in the UK and Australia respectively in 1980.

 Personal life and death

-He married the actress Jeanette Sterke in 1956, and they had a son, Paul who was the lead singer of 80s band the Roaring Boys, and a daughter, Helena, who appeared in the films Prick Up Your Ears and Maurice.
+He married the actress Jeanette Sterke in 1957.
+They had a son, Paul who was the lead singer of 80s band the Roaring Boys, and a daughter, Helena, who appeared in the films Prick Up Your Ears and Maurice.

 Michell died in Hampstead, London, eleven days before his 89th birthday.